 Special requirements apply to configuring the persistence (data and log) of an SAP HANA VM.

-Dell EMC recommends using Linux Logical Volume Manager (LVM) devices for the SAP HANA persistence.
+We recommend using Linux Logical Volume Manager (LVM) devices for the SAP HANA persistence.
 LVM enables a striping of the logical volumes across multiple vSAN devices, which provides better performance and flexible administration.
-LVM also enables resizing of logical volumes if capacity adjustments are required.
+If capacity adjustments are required, LVM also enables resizing of logical volumes.

 The following sections provide step-by-step instructions for configuring the SAP HANA persistence on Linux LVM devices.

 A VMware best practice is to use a dedicated SCSI controller for the SAP HANA data and log devices.
 Configure the SCSI controller as VMware Paravirtual.
-The following example uses SCSI Controller 0 for the system device, SCSI Controller 1 for the LVM data devices, and SCSI Controller 2 for the LVM log devices:
+The example shown in the following figure uses SCSI Controller 0 for the system device, SCSI Controller 1 for the LVM data devices, and SCSI Controller 2 for the LVM log devices:

 Add the capacity of the data and the log device to get the total capacity required for the SAP HANA persistence of the VM.